 Students may choose to study International Communication within a Bachelor of Arts or Bachelor of Languages.
 Students may also combine any of these Bachelor degrees with other Arts and Social Science degrees as well as with degrees in Law, Business, Science or Engineering and Computer Science as part of the ANU Flexible Double Degree program.
 For a full list of degree combinations see anu.edu.au/study/study-options/flexible-double

-International Communication may be studied as a major (8 courses) or a minor (4 courses).
-Half of the units in either program are language courses from the University's unrivalled choice of languages.
+International Communication is studied as a minor (4 courses).
+Half of the units are language courses from the University's unrivalled choice of languages.

 Students who study International Communication will learn to: